-Support from fathers, partners, co-parents, family and friends makes a differences and helps mothers achieve their breastfeeding goals.
+Support from fathers, partners, co-parents, family and friends makes a difference and helps mothers achieve their breastfeeding goals.

 Ways that fathers, partners, co-parents, family and friends can help with breastfeeding include: